-As a parent at Heritage Christian, we are pleased to provide ongoing support for you.
+At Heritage Christian, we are pleased to provide ongoing support for the parents of our students.
 We've compiled a list of resources below that we hope will help you during your child's academic and spiritual journey.

 - Focus on the Family - Focus on the Family is a global Christian ministry dedicated to helping families thrive.
 They provide help and resources for couples to build healthy marriages that reflect God's design, and for parents to raise their children according to morals and values grounded in biblical principles.